RobJames-Texas/OgreSkeletonUtil/README.md

 Releases: <https://github.com/RobJames-Texas/OgreSkeletonUtil/releases>

-Written in dot net core 3.0 with Visual Studio 2019.
+Written in dot net 8.0 with Visual Studio 2022.
 The libraries use dot net standard 2.0.
-I did that so I can make NuGet packages that are compatible with dot net framework.
+I did that so I could make NuGet packages that are compatible with dot net framework.

 ## Usage